techfolios/template-old/essays/with-great-power-comes-great-responsibility.md

 ## Why being ethical is important?
 * Being ethical is as important as being professional.
 A profession that is respected by the public must also have a strong ethics background.
 For example, the public give more respect to professions such as doctor or professor than to a salesperson or a retail clerk.
 The reason is not because lack of skill or experience because to become a good salesperson or a retail clerk must require some specialized skills to do their jobs.
 It’s all about **trust**.

 * In the public’s eyes, a doctor or a professor is someone they can trust.
 A sick person would trust a doctor with his life because he/she knows the doctor has made a commitment to save lives.
-And a student would trust his/her professor's lectures because he/she knows that the professor has also made a commitment to share the knowledges that are well gathered throughout his/her life to the students.
+And a student would trust his/her professor's lectures because he/she knows that the professor has also made a commitment to share the knowledge that are well gathered throughout his/her life to the students.
 And trust is not something given for free, it has to be earned.
 A doctor earned trust for saving lives, a professor earned trusts for given valuable lesson, what about software engineer?
 As a software engineer, you should keep asking yourself this question.
 Reading [ACM Code of Ethics](http://www.acm.org/about/code-of-ethics) may give some good hints.

 ## How to practice to live and work ethically:
 **1. Self-Reflection/Examination:**